dshetty100/Bikesharing/README.md

 ![Figure1](/Images/heatmap_2.png)

 ### 8. User Trips by Gender by Weekday
-Lastly, this heatmap reinforces how much of the userbase is dominated by male-identifying, subscribing users.
-Why this is the case is unclear and warrants additional study.
+Lastly, the heatmap below reinforces how much of the userbase is dominated by male-identifying, subscribing users.

-There are one or two additional charts available in the Tableau analysis, but they tell pretty much the same story that has already been displayed above.

 ![Figure1](/Images/usertrip_gender_weekdays.png)